EkBass/Sampo-MCP/README.md

 # Note:

-At its current state, Sampo-MCP is developed with Claude AI and using it with other AI applications still requires a bit of tweaking
+At its current state, Sampo-MCP is developed for and with Claude AI/Claude Desktop so using it with other AI applications still requires a bit of tweaking

 # Take Sampo-MCP in use: